schatfield/BLIGHTY/README.md

 # Instructions for running and installing BLIGHTY

-Clone this repo using the following command then cd into it
+Clone this repo using the following command then cd into it:

     `git clone git@github.com:schatfield/BLIGHTY.git`